ga-curriculum/express-api-jukebox-back-end-lab/exercise/README.md

 ### Technical stack

-- **Node.js and Express**: The backend will be built using Node.js with Express to handle server-side logic and HTTP requests.
+- **Node.js and Express**: The back-end will be built using Node.js with Express to handle server-side logic and HTTP requests.
 - **MongoDB and Mongoose**: Use MongoDB as the database for storing track data, with Mongoose in your Node app to provide schema validation.

 ### Necessary middleware

-- **CORS middleware**: Implement [CORS middleware](https://www.npmjs.com/package/cors) to enable cross-origin requests, ensuring the React frontend can interact seamlessly with the Express backend.
+- **CORS middleware**: Implement [CORS middleware](https://www.npmjs.com/package/cors) to enable cross-origin requests, ensuring the React frontend can interact seamlessly with the Express back-end.
 - **Method Override middleware**: Implement [Method Override middleware](https://www.npmjs.com/package/method-override) so you're able to use HTTP verbs such as `PUT` and `DELETE`.
 - **`express.json()` middleware**: Implement Express' built-in `express.json()` middleware to parse incoming requests with JSON payloads.